Scaling Up Semi-supervised Learning with Unconstrained Unlabelled Data: Experiments and Results

 \subsection{Ablation Study}

-Next, we present various ablation experiments by removing different components of our method.
-Then we provide a systematic study of different design choices and their impact on performance.

-\subsubsection{Main Components}
+\subsubsection{Main Components.}

 Table \ref{tab:ablation_main} presents the main ablation results by removing each of the three main components of the proposed method: RandMixUp augmentation, consistency regularization, and rotation prediction.
 Note that we can not remove two components simultaneously, since semi-supervised learners require a minimum of one supervised and one unsupervised loss.
+Therefore, we can not perform ablation studies with only one component at a time.
 These experiments are done on CIFAR-10 with 40 samples.
 The table demonstrates that all three components have a significant impact on the final performance of the model, with the removal of any one component resulting in a large drop in accuracy.
 In the first ablation experiment, we remove the RandMixUp augmentation module, effectively learning from the labelled samples with weak augmentations only (random resized crop and horizontal flip).
 This experiment results in the highest drop in accuracy across the ablation settings, with a 9.21\% decrease.
 The second largest drop in accuracy is observed when removing consistency regularization, resulting in a 6.68\% decrease.
 Similarly, removing the rotation prediction component results in a 6.1\% drop in performance.

-\subsubsection{RandMixUp}
+\subsubsection{RandMixUp.}

 As demonstrated in the main ablation study, the RandMixUp augmentation is a crucial component of our approach.
 In Table \ref{tab:ablation:augmentation}, we present the accuracy of CIFAR-10 with 40 samples for different alternatives to RandMixUp.
 Recall that RandMixUp combines RandAug \cite{randaugment} and MixUp \cite{mixmatch}.
 We first test the accuracy for RandAug and MixUp individually and observe a decrease in performance for both settings alone, with a 1.92\% and 2.7\% decrease, respectively.
 Here, using RandAug exhibits a lower drop than MixUp, suggesting the higher importance of RandAug in the RandMixUp.
 This analysis also shows that, unlike MixMatch and ReMixMatch, learning using MixUp does not have the most significant impact on the supervised component.
 Instead, the role of hard augmentation as a regularizer is the key to the impact of RandMixUp in our method.